-The mice can still navigate the whole maze (although I imagine somewhat spastically), but with less and less precision as the researchers scoop out more and more.

-you experience a sort of bus contention.
+The mice can still navigate the whole maze (although I imagine somewhat spastically), but with less and less precision as the researchers scoop out more and more.† generated in R-mode.
+As you try to put your dream into words, you experience a sort of bus contention.
 L-mode takes over the bus, and now you can't get at those memories anymore.
 In effect, they aren't verbalizable.3